Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

-Our goal is to consider phases of length $\beta$ and prove that after each such phase, the expected value of the potential function drops.
-First, we define different conditions for a pair of node $u$ and round $t$, which are necessary to cope with the inherent randomness of the balancing circuit and especially the random matching model.
+Our goal is to consider phases of length $\beta=(\log n)^{\epsilon_t}$, where $0 < \epsilon_t <1$ is a constant, and prove that after each such phase, the expected value of the potential drops.
+Before analyzing the potential change, we introduce three conditions for a pair of node $u$ and round $t$.